pratt-sark/computergraphics/README.md

 4. Write a program in C to draw a line by using Bresenham Line Drawing Algorithm when two points are given.

 5. Write a program in C to draw two parallel lines when two points are given for the first line and one point as starting point where x−value is same as in the starting point of the first line and y−value is increased by n (a natural number) for the second line by using Bresenham Line Drawing Algorithm.

+6. Write a program in C to draw an n-sided polygon by using Bresenham’s line drawing algorithm when n points are given as input.

+7. Write a program in C to draw a circle by using midpoint circle drawing algorithm.

+8. Write a program in C to draw n concentric circles by using midpoint circle drawing algorithm.

+9. Write a program in C to draw an ellipse by using midpoint ellipse drawing algorithm.

+10. Write a program in C to draw n concentric ellipses by using midpoint ellipse drawing algorithm where the ratio of the greater diameter and the shorter diameter is same for all the ellipses.